-While this report has gone through multiple revisions between July 2021 and May 2022, the data used, including faculty and staff complement, are based on the snapshot taken in April 2022.
-In addition, at the time of finalization of this document, the world is still being affected by the COVID-19 pandemic, which has had strong impact on SoCS, University of Guelph, and the discipline of Computer Science (CS).
+While this report has gone through multiple revisions between July 2021 and April 2022, the data used, including faculty and staff complement, are based on the snapshot taken in November

+2021.
+In addition, at the time of finalization of this document, the world is still in the midst of the COVID-19 pandemic, which has had strong impact on SoCS, University of Guelph, and the discipline of Computer Science (CS).
 It is difficult to predict how long the pandemic will last and how soon the World can fully recover both economically and societally.
 Thus, the long-term impacts of the pandemic on higher education (CS education in particular) are not discussed in this report, but SoCS will be prepared to adjust its action plans as needed.